-For contacts who are fully vaccinated and asymptomatic of respiratory viral symptoms, a daily Rapid Diagnostic Testing (including POCT) or LFD test should be performed for 10 days following the date of exposure.
-Application of transmission based precautions are only required should the Rapid Diagnostic Testing (including POCT) or LFD tests positive at any point and a follow up COVID-19 PCR undertaken.
-Whilst Rapid Diagnostic Testing (including POCT) or LFD tests remain negative, application of SICPs is sufficient and there is no need to isolate the contact.
+For adult contacts who are fully vaccinated and asymptomatic of respiratory viral symptoms, and for all children and young persons aged 0 to 18 years and 4 months regardless of their vaccination status a daily Rapid Diagnostic Test(including POCT) or LFD test should be performed for 10 days following the date of exposure.
+Application of transmission based precautions (TBPs) are only required should the Rapid Diagnostic Test (including POCT) or LFD tests positive at any point and a follow up COVID-19 PCR undertaken.
+Whilst Rapid Diagnostic Test (including POCT) or LFD tests remain negative, application of SICPs is sufficient and there is no need to isolate the contact.

-For contacts who are not fully vaccinated, transmission based precautions are required for 10 days from the date of COVID-19 exposure.
+For adult contacts who are not fully vaccinated, transmission based precautions are required for 10 days from the date of COVID-19 exposure.
 Provided they remain asymptomatic at day 10, no testing is required to end isolation.
+Adults who are partially vaccinated should be considered unvaccinated for the purposes of contact management.